chrissandico/hockey_stats_app/GOOGLE_SHEETS_SETUP.md

 - **"Error parsing date for game"**: Ensure dates are in YYYY-MM-DD format
 - **"Authentication failed"**: Sign in again through the app
 - **"No player/game data found in the sheet"**: Verify your sheet names are exactly "Players", "Games", and "Events"
+- **"The caller does not have permission" (403 error)**: Check that:
+  - The user's Gmail address has been added as a test user in the OAuth consent screen
+  - The Google Sheet has been shared with the user's Gmail address with Editor permissions

 ## Recent Updates